borispovod/crypti-docs/presale.md

 coins.

+## Pre-sale details

+### Pre-sale cap
+In order to ensure fair and equal distribution, each buyer will be limited to a 2% maximum of the total funds raised.
+Any buyer who buys more than 2% will be refunded the excess funds over the 2% limit.

-## Crypti allocation
+### Crypti allocation
 The total amount of Crypti in existence will be 100 Million.
 The pre-sale will The total amount of Crypti in existence will be 100 Million.
 The pre-sale will last 30 days and we will accept Bitcoin only.

-* 75% of the genesis block will be allocated to the pre-sale auction and will be sold to the community
+* 75% of the genesis block will be allocated to the pre-sale auction and will be sold to the community.
 * 15% of the genesis block will be allocated to the initial buyer, the creator and lead developer of the project, and the Crypti team, to ensure post-launch development of Crypti.
-These Crypti amounts will be released on a vested schedule, and kept in a public account so all transactions can be monitored
+These Crypti amounts will be released on a vested schedule, and kept in a public account so all transactions can be monitored.
 * 0 - 10% (sliding scale, see below) of the genesis block will be allocated as a part of ongoing payment to the Crypti development team.
-These Crypti amounts (if any remain) will be released as a development funding mixed with the raised BTC, in ratio that will be decided by the Foundation
+These Crypti amounts (if any remain) will be released as a development funding mixed with the raised BTC, in ratio that the Foundation will decide upon.

+### Launch team vesting
+The Crypti team allocation will be time-vested according to time-blocks, with release points **every 3 months**, in coordination with code releases.
+The vesting will be spread over one year.
+Each payout will be approved by the Crypti foundation.

+### Development Funds / Initial Distribution
+The Crypti team 0-10% sliding scale will be adjusted based on the amount of BTC raised in the pre-sale, lowering by 1% for every 50 BTC raised in the pre-sale, e.g.:

+* 0 BTC = 10%
+* 50 BTC = 9%
+* 100 BTC = 8%
+* 150 BTC = 7%
+* 200 BTC = 6%
+* 250 BTC = 5%
+* 300 BTC = 4%
+* 350 BTC = 3%
+* 400 BTC = 2%
+* 450 BTC = 1%
+* 500 BTC = 0%

+Any percentage not allocated to the Crypti team will be distributed among the genesis block buyers.

-## How the bonus works?
+## How does the bonus work
 In order to encourage people not to wait until the last day to invest, an investment structure rewarding early adopters will be used.
 A bonus of 30% increase in stake will be awarded at the beginning of the pre-sale.
 The bonus will be applied to the total resulting amount of coins, which will be 75% plus any additional ones from the 10%.
 This will be continuously reduced by 1% each day over the course of the sale to a final 0% bonus at the end of the sale.

-## How the refund works?
+## How does the refund work
 Bter.com will enable buyers to refund their CRSALE purchases within the pre-sale period, as per following guidelines:
 * Within the first 20 days of the pre-sale, the entire CRSALE purchases will be refunded
 * Starting 21st day of the pre-sale, 10% of purchased CRSALE will be reserved every day, for Crypti issuance at the end of the pre-sale